Michael Avenatti charged with extortion and wire, bank fraud

 The court papers said the client is a coach of an amateur athletic union men's basketball program in California.
 The complaint said the AAU program coached by the Avenatti client was sponsored by Nike for $72,000 annually.

-Avenatti tweeted at 12:16 p.m., east coast time, that he planned to hold a news conference regarding Nike on Tuesday morning.
+Avenatti tweeted that he planned to hold a news conference regarding Nike on Tuesday morning.
 Less than 45 minutes later, prosecutors announced the extortion charges.

 Avenatti represented Daniels, whose real name is Stephanie Clifford, in a lawsuit to break a confidentiality agreement to speak about her alleged affair with Trump.